Termite Control in Palm Beach and Broward County

 Whenever a home is under our care for termite control, we will have a trained and licensed termite inspector do a complete inspection of the interior and exterior of your home to provide you the peace of mind that your greatest asset is safe and sound.

 Continue reading below to learn more about the termites that you may encounter in the South Florida area.
 We’ve also listed the termite control methods that we use to keep them at bay.

 Drywood Termite Control

-When a drywood termite colony matures after a few years within your home, termites with wings may begin to appear inside.
-This is called a termite swarm, and for drywood termites, it occurs most often from April through July and frequently after rains.
+When a drywood termite colony matures, which takes three to five years, termites with wings may begin to appear inside.
+This is called a termite swarm, and for drywood termites, it occurs most often from April through July and frequently after a heavy rain.